Archive for the 'Announcements' Category

 Dean McCully email@example.com

-The San Carlos Airport and our based businesses have planned a day of hands-on activities designed to welcome people to the airport who may never have visited before.
+The San Carlos Airport and our based businesses will host a day of hands-on activities designed to welcome people to the airport who may never have visited before.
 Learn about general aviation, see interesting airplanes up close, and more.

 from our friends at Freeway Airport in Maryland.